Do I need to make an appointment to meet with a Career Assistant?

-- If you are unable to come in-person due to quarantine or study abroad, please e-mail us at hecec@cornell.edu
+- If you are unable to come in-person due to study abroad or quarantine, please e-mail us at hecec@cornell.edu

 Can I use the CEC Services if I am not an undergraduate student in Human Ecology?